Deploy Inference Workloads with NVIDIA NIM

 Once selected, set the data origin according to the required fields and enter the container path to set the data target location.

-Select Volume to allocate a storage space to your workload that is persistent across restarts:
+Select Volume to allocate a storage space to your workspace that is persistent across restarts:

 Set the Storage class to None or select an existing storage class from the list.
 To add new storage classes, and for additional information, see Kubernetes storage classes.
 If the administrator defined the storage class configuration, the rest of the fields will appear accordingly.